top of page

 When it comes down to it, there’s really no best goat (and most breeds can be made into pet goats) but some goats certainly specialize in certain areas.
 So, if you’re looking to get goats for a certain purpose, that’s probably where you’ll want to start.

-And once you’ve brought your goats home, be sure to track all your goat herd health, breeding, treatment, and production information to keep them happy, healthy, and producing!
+Once you’ve brought your goats home, be sure to track all your goat herd health, breeding, treatment, and production information in Farmbrite to keep them happy, healthy, and producing!

 Amanda Pieper is an accomplished agricultural writer who owns and operates a small goat farm in Wisconsin.
 Amanda is laser-focused on raising healthy goats and pasture-raised poultry.